pwlgrzs/awesome-resources-for-ender-3-v3-se/README.md

 ### Slicer profiles

 - [Prusa profile](https://github.com/suchmememanyskill/PrusaSlicer-Ender3-v3-SE-Config)

-Cura profile is already in the code and will be released with next Cura version (5.6.0 currently in beta).
+- Cura - Profile is already in the code and will be released with next Cura version (5.6.0 currently in beta).

-Yet to find working Orca profile...
+- Orca - Yet to find working Orca profile...

 ## Klipper